 - Driving under the influence: Class 3 felony punishable by four to 12 years in prison, a fine between $3,000 and $750,000 and a minimum license suspension of one year.

 Manslaughter | Colorado Revised Statutes – Follow the link provided to read the section of the revised statutes governing manslaughter in Colorado.
 You can read the legal definition of the crime, when the crime does not apply and how it’s charged.
 You can also gain access to other manslaughter statutes such as criminally negligent homicide and vehicular homicide.

 Sudden Heat of Passion | Colorado Revised Statutes – Visit FindLaw to read the statute over sudden heat of passion.
 You can also learn more about the cool off period and charges for second-degree murder.
 FindLaw is an online legal information service.

 Have you been charged with manslaughter?
 Is your court-appointed lawyer not helping?
 You have come to the right place.
 Law Offices of Clifton Black, P.C. has almost a decade of experience defending clients of violent crimes and we want to use this experience to your advantage.

 The sooner you contact Law Offices of Clifton Black, P.C., the sooner we can begin building your defense.
 Call (719) 328-1616 to schedule a case evaluation.
-We defend those accused of manslaughter in Colorado Springs, Castle Rock, Kiowa, Hugo and Ordway.
+We defend those accused of manslaughter in Colorado Springs, Denver, and Littleton.